MarvinJanssen/executor-dao/README.md

 - Salary payouts to specific members.
 - And more...

 Since extensions become part of the DAO, they have privileged access to everything else included in the DAO.
-The trick that allows for extension interoperability is a common authorization check.
-Privileged access is granted when the sending context is equal to that of the DAO or if the contract caller is an enabled DAO extension.
+The trick that allows for extension interoperability is a common authorization check. *Privileged access is granted when the sending context is equal to that of the DAO or if the contract caller is an enabled DAO extension*.
 It allows for extensions that depend on other extensions to be designed.
 They can be disabled and replaced at any time making StackerDAO fully polymorphic.

 ## 3. Ownership control happens via sending context

 StackerDAO follows a single-address ownership model.
 The core contract is the de facto owner of external ownable contracts.
 (An ownable contract is to be understood as a contract that stores one privileged principal that may change internal state.)
-External contracts thus do not need to implement a complicated access model, as any proposal or extension may act upon it.
-Any ownable contract, even the ones that were deployed before StackerDAO came into use, can be owned and managed by the DAO.
-Proposals are executed in the sending context of the DAO and extensions can request it via a callback procedure.
+External contracts thus do not need to implement a complicated access model, as any proposal or extension may act upon it. *Any ownable contract, even the ones that were deployed before StackerDAO came into use, can be owned and managed by the DAO*.

-## Reference extensions
+## Extensions

-The StackerDAO code based is a fork from The StackerDAO code base comes with several additional extension contracts.
+The StackerDAO code base comes with several additional extension contracts.
 The modified extentions are designated by a code that starts with "SDE" followed by an incrementing number of three digits.

 ### SDE000: Governance Token